Py-Contributors/AlgorithmsAndDataStructure/README.md

 - [Maintainers](#maintainers)

-**Anyone Interested for manage repository for upcoming HacktoberFest2021.Email us on `pycontributors@gmail.com`**
+**Anyone Interested in managing the repository for the upcoming HacktoberFest2021, email us at `pycontributors@gmail.com`**

-- Must be a Student
+- Must be a student
 - Must have knowledge of Git Commands ex- branching, merging etc
 - Must have Python/C++ DS and Algo knowledge to review code.

 ## Introduction

-Data structures & Algorithms are an essential part of programming.
-It comes under the fundamentals of computer science.
-It gives us the advantage of writing better and efficient code in less time.
-It is a key topic when it comes to Software Engineering interview questions so as developers, we must have knowledge of Data Structure and Algorithms
+Data structures & algorithms are an essential part of programming.
+They both fall under the fundamentals of computer science.
+Understanding these gives us the advantage of writing better and more efficient code in less time.
+They are key topics when it comes to acing software engineering interview questions, so as developers, we must have knowledge of data Structure and algorithms.

 :star2: Star it
 :fork_and_knife:Fork it
 :handshake: Contribute to it!

-## Data Structure
+## Data Structures

 In computer science, a data structure is a data organization, management, and storage format that enables efficient access and modification.

-Data structure is a way or a format how your data is stored in memory for effecient usage and retrieval.
+Data structure is a way or a format in which your data is stored in memory for efficient usage and retrieval.

 ## Algorithms

-An algorithm is a set of instructions that are used to accomplish a task, such as finding the largest number in a list, removing all the red cards from a deck of playing cards, sorting a collection of names, figuring out an average movie rating from just your friend's opinion
+An algorithm is a set of instructions that are used to accomplish a task, such as finding the largest number in a list, removing all the red cards from a deck of playing cards, sorting a collection of names, or figuring out an average movie rating from just your friends' opinions.

 Algorithms are not limited to computers.
 They are like a set of step-by-step instructions or an even a recipe, containing things you need, steps to do, the order to do them, conditions to look for, and expected results.